appbaseio/Docs/content/docs/interactive/javascript.md

 ## Compound Query

-Finally, let's do a compound query combining multiple conditions.
-We'll query rooms with a certain `room_type` within a certain price range.
+Finally, let's do a compound query that combines multiple queries together.
+We'll take an example of fetching a specific `room_type` of rooms that are within the specified price range.

-Here, we'll use appbase-js [`search()`](/javascript/api-reference.html#search) method to pass a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html" target="_blank">bool query</a> combining a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html" target="_blank">match query</a> for `room_type` and a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html" target="_blank">range query</a> for `price`.
+Here, we'll use the appbase-js [`search()`](/javascript/api-reference.html#search) method to pass a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html" target="_blank">bool query</a> that combines a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html" target="_blank">match query</a> for `room_type` and a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html" target="_blank">range query</a> for `price`.

 <br/>